 Email is the best way to contact The Highlander with tips.
 The Highlander has a Gmail account that is secure, and checked on a daily basis.
 Ensure that you use your personal email to share information to The Highlander as to reduce the risk of being reprimanded for sharing crucial information from BPS or otherwise discoverable domains.

 To contact The Highlander via email, address your message to firstname.lastname@example.org

 U.S. Mail is another way to ensure full confidentiality using a simplistic and tested system which ensures that packages will be delivered confidentially.

-To contact The Highlander via the United States Postal Service, mail information and any supplements to it to The Highlander in room F114 of Seaholm High School 2436 West Lincoln Street, Birmingham, MI 48009.
+To contact The Highlander via the United States Postal Service, mail information and any supplements to it to The Highlander Staff, Seaholm High School, 2436 West Lincoln Street, Birmingham, MI 48009.

 Whistleblowers and other imparters are just as important as the stories they tell, which is why The Highlander values your privacy.
 Your privacy is fundamental to The Highlander’s mission and is critical to maintaining its reputation.
 You have the assurance of the entire publication that the information within your tip(s) will not be shared outside of the newspaper in any form whatsoever and that anonymity will be granted and protected if it’s required for publishing.
 Your information and identity will only be shared within The Highlander on a need-to-know basis with The Highlander’s editors and their advisor and will not be shared with other teachers, students, administrators, BPS staffers, members of law enforcement or any other individual or organization without the consent of the tipper.
 For any additional questions regarding the tipping process, contact The Highlander and we will guide you through it and help you make the understandably difficult decision to contact us with important information that needs to be known.
 We thank you very much for your trust and commitment to the necessary dissemination of important information to whomever it may concern via our award-winning newspaper and journalists.